frostbug/frostbugs-skin-testing-tools/README.md

 To run the tool locally you first need to go into Main.js and swap out the commented out lines of code so that the tool is looking at your locally run React code.
 These should be labelled with comments.

 You will need to run an NPM install to pull in the dependencies.

+You will then need to run the "preelectron-pack" script from the package.json.

 To get the tool running you need to run the 'start' script in the package.json, followed by the 'electron-start' script once a blank page loads in your web browser.